Hassan Mungab: District Commissioners

 In July 2014, Hussein co-chaired a skills-training seminar in Mogadishu for all of the Banaadir region's District Commissioners.
 The workshop was the first of its kind since the mayor took office, and was launched in conjunction with the Ministry of Interior and Federalism.
 It focused on teaching good governance techniques to the young municipal officials, including public finance management, rule of law, security, and tax collection skills to finance public projects.

-Hussein's administration had appointed the District Commissioners through a new selection process centered on the officials' respective professional background and educational qualifications.
+Hussein Mungab's administration had appointed the District Commissioners through a new selection process centered on the officials' respective professional background and educational qualifications.

 2016 municipal elections

-In July 2014, Hussein announced that municipal elections are slated to be held in 2016 to determine his successor as Mayor of Mogadishu.
+In July 2014, Hussein Mungab announced that municipal elections are slated to be held in 2016 to determine his successor as Mayor of Mogadishu.
 The scheduled ballot is the first of its kind in many years, and will also see new District Commissioners voted into office.

 Assassination attempt

-On 27 July 2014, Hussein survived a landmine explosion targeting a convoy he was traveling in near the Lafweyn hotel in Mogadishu's Huriwa district.
+On 27 July 2014, Hussein Mungab survived a landmine explosion targeting a convoy he was traveling in near the Lafweyn hotel in Mogadishu's Huriwa district.
 An elderly male pedestrian was later confirmed dead, and a woman was also wounded during the blast.
 According to Benadir region spokesman Ali Farah, Hussein was unharmed and was subsequently escorted to his office nearby.

 Import regulation

-In August 2014, Hussein's office announced strict new regulations to control the importation of medication and foodstuffs by aid agencies operating in Mogadishu.
+In August 2014, Hussein Mungab's office announced strict new regulations to control the importation of medication and foodstuffs by aid agencies operating in Mogadishu.
 The tightened restrictions include meting out large fines and other punitive measures against agencies that are found warehousing expired items.
 The municipal authorities also indicated that they would begin supervising warehouses and general storage facilities operated by international agencies, including the UN.

 Government centers renovation

-In September 2014, Hussein announced that the Benadir administration would renovate important government centers in Mogadishu.
+In September 2014, Hussein Mungab announced that the Benadir administration would renovate important government centers in Mogadishu.
 He indicated that the municipal authorities would prioritize rehabilitation of state buildings and structures that had incurred damage during the civil war.
 The initiative is aimed at strengthening service delivery, with the Mayor calling on the business community and residents to support the renovations.
-To this end, Hussein was overseeing the rehabilitation of the capital's former Fisho Guverno compound.
+To this end, Hussein Mungab was overseeing the rehabilitation of the capital's former Fisho Guverno compound.
 The Benadir administration also opened the Ansaloti center in the Hamar Jajab district, one of several key local markets.

 Poland security support

-In October 2014, Hussein held a closed door meeting in Mogadishu with delegates from a Poland-based security organization.
+In October 2014, Hussein Mungab held a closed door meeting in Mogadishu with delegates from a Poland-based security organization.
 The officials discussed various municipal matters, including reconstruction, development, social service delivery and security initiatives in the capital.
 According to Benadir administration spokesman Ali Mohamud Seko, the Polish firm pledged to support the city authorities' efforts at strengthening safety.
 To this end, the company will install satellite surveillance facilities in Mogadishu to monitor local security.